California Labor Laws Guide

 California child labor laws

-These are issued by the California Department of Labor, or the school these minors attend.
+To work in California, minors must obtain an Employment Certificate, also known as a Work Permit.
+These are issued by the California Department of Labor or the school attended by these minors.

 The exception to this is minors working in entertainment, who can only get their certificate through the state Labor Department.